 We’ve driven the route both ways a number of times, and have already shared some of our experiences doing so to help you plan your own NC500 road trip.
 We’ve put together a detailed North Coast 500 planning guide as well as a photography guide, a 1 week NC500 itinerary. and a North Coast 500 accommodation guide.

 One really popular option for driving the North Coast 500 is to camp – either by taking a tent, or driving a campervan / RV.
 In this post, we’re going to share a suggested seven day north coast 500 itinerary for those of you looking to camp around the North Coast 500.

-We’ll be including tips on the best NC500 campsites to stay at, places to get supplies and fuel as well as dedicated sections covering everything you need to know to have a fun time camping around the North Coast 500.
+We’ll be including tips on the best NC500 campsites to stay at, places to get supplies and fuel, tips on campervan rental, as well as dedicated sections covering everything you need to know to have a fun time camping around the North Coast 500.

 We think seven days is a good amount of time to see a lot of the route without rushing too much, although you could adjust this by a couple of days either way depending on your time constraints.
 We also have a 5 day North Coast 500 itinerary to help plan a quicker trip.

 More time is always better, as you’d be able to fit in more fun activities such as hiking, clay pigeon shooting, kayaking, whale watching tours, and fly fishing.

 We’d highly recommend taking at least five days to drive the route – 500 miles might not seem like a lot, but the route is meant to be enjoyed, and many of the roads are single track and therefore can be slow going – especially if you are driving a larger vehicle like a motorhome!

 If you have less time, we can recommend checking out the North East 250, a driving route that covers highlights of the Moray Firth coast, the Cairngorms National Park and Aberdeenshire.
 We have a 3 day NE250 itinerary you can take a look at.